jun-e/jun-etan.com/src/research.md

 layout: 'layouts/page.njk'
 ---

-*Last updated: Feb 2022*
+*Last updated: Aug 2022*
+I'm currently a Senior Research Associate with Khazanah Research Institute (KRI), focusing mainly on digital and tech policy in the context of Malaysia and Southeast Asia.

 I'm a bit of an academic mutt: I have a PhD in Communication (Nanyang Technological University, Singapore), a Master's degree in Public Policy (University of Malaya, Malaysia), and a Bachelor's degree in Information Systems Engineering (UTAR, Malaysia).

 Upon receiving my doctorate, I returned to Malaysia and worked in a think tank, Institute of Strategic and International Studies (ISIS) Malaysia, in its department that worked on sustainable development.
-Since leaving the think tank I have been working mostly freelance on commissioned research projects, except for a year (2017) when I worked on managing the communications for a regional NGO, Innovation for Change - East Asia.
+After leaving ISIS Malaysia, I was working mostly freelance on commissioned research projects, except for some short stints when I worked on managing the communications for a regional NGO, Innovation for Change - East Asia (2017) and managing a project for WWF-Malaysia (2021).

-Most of my work has been within civil society even though I've lectured part time in Monash University, Malaysia.
+Apart from my research and advocacy work within civil society and policy think tanks, I've lectured part time in Monash University, Malaysia.
 In 2020 I received an [International Research and Collaboration Award](https://www.hps.cam.ac.uk/about/research-projects/histories-of-ai/fellowships-awards/tan) from the University of Cambridge, under their Department of History and Philosophy of Science, for their Mellon Sawyer Seminar entitled 'Histories of AI: A Genealogy of Power'.
 The fellowship ran from May 2020 to December 2021.

 Here are some of the organisations that I have worked with, in my capacity as an independent researcher/contractor/writer of commissioned papers or articles:
+- Oxford Internet Institute
 - WWF Malaysia
 - Konrad Adenauer Stiftung
 - Digital Futures Lab/Tandem Research